StefanoAnzolut/business-guide/source/account/attachments.rst

 What your members will see
 --------------------------

-- Your members can uncheck the preselected checkbox they see if you activate the switch
+- Your members can uncheck the preselected checkbox they only see if you activate the switch

 .. image:: settings_attachments_members_view.png